Trustees & CEO

 Michelle Pooley

-Michelle Pooley is the Chief Executive Officer of West Wales Domestic Absue Service, a Welsh Women’s Aid member.
+Michelle is the Chief Executive Officer of West Wales Domestic Absue Service, a Welsh Women’s Aid member.

 She is an experienced leader and manager in the domestic violence sector, having worked for over 30 years across public, private, community and voluntary sectors on strategy, policy, commissioning and stakeholder engagement.